okuvshynov/rlscout/README.md

 Rough idea is the following:
 1. Use self-play Deep RL (think AlphaZero) to get a very strong model for the game
-2. Use that model to provide a good ordering for full search, like [PVS](https://www.chessprogramming.org/Principal_Variation_Search)
+2. Use that model to provide a good ordering for minimax (e.g. alpha-beta pruning)

+What do we expect to achieve:
+1. Just solving minimax faster with good ordering
+2. being able to distribute it by sampling nodes from the model

 Currently is tested on:
-1. Apple's M* SoC (using GPU for training, ANE for self-play)
+1. Apple's M1/M2 SoC (using GPU for training, ANE for self-play)
 2. x86 Linux with nVidia GPUs

 ### script to setup everything for lambda cloud instance